-- Show the children how to draw on a foam printing plate using a blunt-pointed pencil.
+- Show the children how to draw on a foam using a blunt-pointed pencil.
 Explain that the lines need to be pressed firmly, but not so hard that they break through the plate.
 Tell them that drawing on foam is made easier by pulling the lines towards themselves rather than pushing away.

 - Roll the inked brayer over the printing plate several times.
 Refill the brayer by rolling it across the ink tray again.
 Then roll the brayer over the printing plate in another direction.
 Repeat this several times until enough ink has been transferred from the ink tray and is evenly distributed on the printing plate.